 I know it seems a little excessive to have both a stand mixer and a hand mixer, but with as often as I cook and bake, I find having both of them so useful.
 For one, it’s nice to have a hand mixer when I’m doing a lot of cooking/baking in one day, but two, I love having this smaller mixer when I’m making smaller things like icing, mashed potatoes, and guacamole.
 I use my hand mixer every time I make my guacamole, and it makes it so creamy!
 Having both is totally worth it to me and my kitchen!

 I LOVE MY NINJA.
-And y’all, it is only like $35 on Amazon!
+And y’all, it is so inexpensive on Amazon!
 It is, by far, the best blender I have ever owned, and I can use it for so many things!
 I use it to make smoothies, milkshakes, graham cracker crust for my pies, and to make my homemade salsa.
 I’ve used it countless times to make my kids’ baby food.
 I have recommended this exact tool to everyone who’s asked me about a blender or a tool to puree food – I absolutely love it, and I cannot get over how inexpensive it is!